Ithaca Fall Foliage Report

 Best Places to see the changing colors:

 From the water aboard the MV Teal with Discover Cayuga Lake!
 Fall boat cruises are available for learning pods and homeschool groups, as well as socially distanced 1.5 hour fall eco-cruises open to anyone.
+As of Oct.13th, Discover Cayuga Lake cruises are no longer offered for the season.

 Feeling a little more adventurous, take in the beauty from above and get a view like the one above with Southern Tier Balloon Tours.